Privilege, Knowledge, and Access: Navigating Education Through Cultural Capital

 During middle school, I was given one-to-one lessons with the headteacher, perhaps a “stretch and challenge” initiative, though at the time I just thought I’d been singled out.
 The plan, I was told, was to let me read books intended for secondary school students.
 In reality, most of my reading consisted of a seemingly treasured, well-worn manual on the BBC Micro that my headteacher had lying around.
 Ambitious?
 Perhaps.
 Effective?
 Questionable.
 Entertaining?
 Absolutely not.

-My upbringing and lack of what might be called “high culture” haven’t stopped me from chasing my goals—I made it to university and even earned a master’s degree.
-Yet, the indeterminable form of imposter syndrome has a way of stubbornly lingering in the shadows.
+‘High culture’ (10) has been popularised as the ‘best that had been thought and said’, and although this may have been lacking from my upbringing, I continued to chase my goals—I made it to university and even earned a master’s degree.
+Nevertheless, the lack of cross-class relationships, or ‘Bridging social capital’ (11) have ensured that the indeterminable form of imposter syndrome will forever linger in the shadows.
 Even now, when people chat about their holidays, homes, or choice of restaurants, I sometimes feel like an extra in an international film.
 I hang back, worried that any contribution might reveal I’m “doing it wrong”.

-So, what can we do to ensure that our learners are confident, aspirational and have an equal chance of securing the grades that they deserve?
+So, what can we do to ensure that our learners are confident, aspirational and have an equal chance of securing the grades and the lives that they deserve?

 There is a clear and demonstrable relationship between cultural experiences and students’ ability to effectively engage with the curriculum.
 Exposure to activities traditionally classified as “high culture” is important; however, it is not merely attendance that matters, but rather a sustained and immersive engagement with these cultural experiences.
 Achieving this is neither straightforward nor superficial—for instance, simply playing classical music in the classroom represents only a surface-level intervention and is unlikely to yield meaningful and long-lasting impact.